 Know your rights regarding flexible working hours

 While the majority of flexible working requests are negotiated to the benefit of all parties, on occasion things may not go as planned.
 Therefore, it is important to be aware of both your rights and your obligations in this area, allowing you to negotiate the best deal for your situation.
-In the event that your employer refuses to acknowledge your flexible working rights, there are various routes you can take to exact retribution.
+In the event that your employer refuses to acknowledge your flexible working rights, there are various routes you can take to challenge the decision or enforce your rights.